sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/05Nov.md

     Question about impact of CAS has already been asked and answered.

-Brian Conrey: Do not give away to NSF that we don't know what we're doing as far as evaluation goes...
+Brian Conrey: Do not give away to NSF what we don't know as far as evaluation goes...

 Tom had a very positive experience working with her.